 Help the Jaycees raise funds for our high school scholarship fund - TOYO!
 Teens.
 Place a to-go order at the Red Robin in Shadow Lake on Tuesday March 30 from 5-9PM and 20% of your proceeds will go to the Jaycees!

 Join the Omaha Jaycees for a private, COVID friendly wine tasting!
 Jeff, owner of ElevenEleven Wine Bar will explain to us the different varietals and where they come from.
 No prior knowledge required!
 Come taste with us!

-Since 2005 the Jaycees have partnered with Village Pointe Shopping Center for our Hometown Holidays donation drive benefiting children associated with the Nebraska Children’s Home Society.
-The Omaha Jaycees set up Christmas trees, decorated with “angels”, throughout Village Pointe.
-Each angel card represents a child in need.
+Since 2005 the Jaycees have partnered with local businesses Village Pointe Shopping Center, Scooters Coffee, and Paradise Bakery for our Hometown Holidays donation drive benefiting children associated with the Nebraska Children’s Home Society.
+The Omaha Jaycees set up Christmas trees, decorated with ornaments, at local businesses in Omaha.
+Each ornament card represents a child in need.
 The card contains a child’s gift wishes, which patrons can use as a guide to purchase gifts for the child, and instructions on where to drop-off gifts.
-We appreciate your continued support and hope that you’ll be an ‘angel’ once again this year for an Omaha child in need of some Christmas love and cheer!
+We appreciate your continued support and hope that you’ll once sponsor an Omaha child in need of some Christmas love and cheer!

 Join the Jaycees as we volunteer at the Food Bank of the Heartland, Tuesday September 22 at 5-7pm.
 We will be sorting donated products and packaging products and food packs.

 The Omaha Jaycees, in partnership with the University of Nebraska at Omaha, is excited to announce the recipients for the 16th annual Ten Outstanding Young Omaha Teens award (TOYO!
 Teens)!